DataDog/java-dogstatsd-client/README.md

 [![Build Status](https://travis-ci.com/DataDog/java-dogstatsd-client.svg?branch=master)](https://travis-ci.com/DataDog/java-dogstatsd-client)

-A statsd client library implemented in Java.
+A StatsD client library implemented in Java.
 Allows for Java applications to easily communicate with statsd.

-This version was originally forked from [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) and [java-statsd-client](https://github.com/youdevise/java-statsd-client) but it is now the canonical home for the java-dogstatsd-client.
+This version was originally forked from [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) and [java-statsd-client](https://github.com/youdevise/java-statsd-client) but it is now the canonical home for the `java-dogstatsd-client`.
 Collaborating with the former upstream projects we have now combined efforts to provide a single release.

 See [CHANGELOG.md](CHANGELOG.md) for changes.